 Art for me is never about a finished thing, but more a state of transition moving from something which was fairly formed into something which is now more unformed.
 This is time based art at its most accurate, Focaults pendulum, a puncture in time, a full stop, a continual cycle.
 Its name has been adopted from that of the serpent 'Ouroboros', that which forever entwines, devouring itself.

 ‘Major Havoc’ was the result of a Paul Hamlyn commission for the City of London, supporting a period of research and development alongside the London Southbank VoiceLab Orchestra.
 The final work composed of a series of cinematic narratives, incorporating scores based on three classic arcade game instrumentals.
 Performances by members of the orchestra were recorded and presented for arcade console game play.
-The artwork is underpinned by an examination of non-linear approaches to narrative (live cinema) and digital translation.
+The artwork is underpinned by an examination of the broken narrative, live cinema and digital transformation.

 According to the artists diary, throughout the 1950s Josef Albers had created the works in his ‘Homage to the Square’ series in sizes of up to 40 x 40 inches but in 1962 that all changed.
 When asked by a leading critic on a visit to his Connecticut studio, ‘Professor Albers, in 1962 you suddenly began to work in the size of 48 x 48, and I wondered if this was your reaction as a European to the vaster scale of life in America or in fact to the American attempt to conquer space and reach larger dimensions?’
 Albers looked at the critic stared intently, and said ‘young man, that was the year we got a bigger station wagon.’

-Currently lead visualist, developing and producting image content and realtime graphical processes.
-Performing alongside the seminal British Techno act, Planetary Assault Systems.
+My current role, aside from being a lecturer at Norwich University of Art and pursuing a solo art practice is as lead visualist, developing image content and perfroming realtime graphical processes alongside the seminal British Techno act, Planetary Assault Systems.

 How to make digital encounters more familiar, more understandable, more approachable?
 How to lead an audience to investigate and bridge the digital and the public, the bio and the techno?
 Anything that humanises a digital experience in someway familiarises that experience as well and this is what I intended with the worldwidewegg.